lexiuisii/lexiuisii.github.io/docs/personal.md

   nav: sidebar-personal
 ---

+Of Blood and Ichor, inspired by many of my favorite media.
+Has themes of eldritch monsters, magitech, and government conspiracies.
+- Inspirations: Control, CHAMBER, SCP Foundation, Bloodborne, World of Darkness, Arknights, Cyberpunk and Candela Obscura!
+{: .notice--primary}

 ## Glossary

 - **Entities** are `extradimensional beings` that invade our realm, disrupting the very fabric of reality and causing `Corruption` in everything around them.
 Turning the environment and its inhabitants into a danger as new vectors of the Corruption.
 They have been the `origin of many myths` of monsters and demons in history.
 Mundane `electronic devices are disabled` due to the presence of Corruption, only `equipment infused with Aether` are capable of functioning.